 Do you enjoy city breaks with kids?
 Visiting a big city with children can be challenging but I love to find ways to make a city child-friendly: do you have tips for city travel with kids?
 Please share them in the comments!

-The attractions and establishments in this post are mentioned for information purpose only.
-The inclusion is the post is unsolicited and unbiased and I received no compensation for it.
+The attractions and establishments in this post are for information purpose only and we received no compensation for the inclusion.